microsoft/windows-ai-studio-templates/tutorials/02_switch_models/README.md

 You can refer to [this document](https://code.visualstudio.com/docs/intelligentapps/models) for more instructions on adding a model, such as using Ollama models.

-### Step 2: elect and Test the Model in Prompt Builder
+### Step 2: Select and Test the Model in Prompt Builder
 1. Open the **Prompt Builder** in the AI Toolkit sidebar
 2. Select the Claude 3.7 model (Or the model you added)
 ![select-model](./images/select_model.png)